Categories: Undergraduate Courses

 ARH 430 Sustainable Design

 ARH 430 Sustainable Design Learn passive and innovative strategies to minimize a building's aggressive energy and resource consumption.
-You’ll examine the benefits of renewable resources and well-building design, focusing on best practices revealed both in vernacular architecture and forward-thinking contemporary design case studies.
-Prerequisites: ARH 239 Energy Analysis Software Required: Climate Consultant, Climate Studio,…
+You’ll examine the benefits of renewable resources and well-building design, focusing on best practices revealed both in vernacular architecture and forward-thinking contemporary design case studies. (cross-listed with ARH 613) Prerequisites: ARH 180, ARH 239 Energy Analysis…

 Image